post-programming/information-physics/README.md

 grey matter of light-bluish émigré shall be forthing of reading hereafter.

 So, let's get started with fundamentals of purported relativism appearing harrassingly truthful for eyes blinded after Space-Time Warp Travel:
-* Resonating Music in Background
+* Resonating Music In Background
+* Photon-Phonon Interactions in/and Photonic Crystals
 * Information Blackhole and/or Negative Information Scalar Field
 *  ~~Magnetism~~
 *  ~~Capacitive Jerks~~